Dental Bone Grafts in Worcester

 Over a period of time, the jaw bone associated with missing teeth atrophies or is reabsorbed.
 This often leaves a condition in which there is poor quality and quantity of bone suitable for placement of dental implants.

 Today, we have the ability to grow bone where needed.
-This not only gives us the opportunity to place dental implants of proper length and width, it also gives us a chance to restore functionality and aesthetic appearance.
+This not only allows us to place dental implants of proper length and width, but it also gives us a chance to restore functionality and aesthetic appearance.

 Are You Ready to Find the Relief You Deserve?

 Contact us with any questions or to schedule an appointment to reclaim your smile today!

 Bone grafting can repair implant sites with inadequate bone structure due to previous extractions, gum disease, or injuries.
 The bone is either obtained from a tissue bank or your own bone is taken from the jaw, hip or tibia (below the knee).
 Sinus bone grafts are also performed to replace bone in the posterior upper jaw.
 In addition, special membranes may be utilized that dissolve under the gum and protect the bone graft and encourage bone regeneration.
 This is called guided bone regeneration or guided tissue regeneration.

 Major bone grafts are typically performed to repair defects in the jaws.
 These defects may arise as a result of traumatic injuries, tumor surgery, or congenital defects.
 Large defects are repaired using the patient’s own bone.
 This bone is harvested from a number of different sites depending on the size of the defect.
 The skull (cranium), hip (iliac crest), and lateral knee (tibia), are common donor sites.
 These procedures are routinely performed in an operating room and require a hospital stay.